 After launching Profound Gentlemen in 2014, Shaw and Terrell each received the prestigious Echoing Green fellowship that recognizes and supports social entrepreneurs globally.

-PG has local programming in three cities: Charlotte, Chicago and Memphis, and has a special emphasis on connecting educators in the same feeder school pipeline in these cities.
+PG has local programming in seven cities: Atlanta, Charlotte, Chicago, Memphis, Boston, LA, and Washington, DC, and has a special emphasis on connecting educators in the same feeder school pipeline in these cities.